 (2) Annual bonuses for 2017 were determined and paid in March 2018 and are reflected in the 2017 bonus compensation.
 Annual bonuses for 2016 were determined and paid in March 2017 and are reflected in the 2016 bonus compensation.
+Annual bonuses for 2015 that were determined and paid in March 2016 are reflected in the 2015 bonus compensation.
 Mr. Bounds received \$30,000 of the 2016 listed amount in late 2016, \$10,000 of which was awarded in 2015.

 (3) The grant date fair value was determined under ASC Topic 718 for financial reporting purposes.
 For a discussion of the determination of fair value under this Topic for the grants, see Note 12, "Stock-based Compensation and Other Benefit Plans" to the Company's Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2017.
-The actual value that can be realized from the exercise of stock options or SARs, if any, depends on the increase of VAALCO's stock price above the exercise price between the vesting date and the exercise date.
+The actual value that can be realized from the exercise of stock options or SARs, if any, depends on the increase of VALCO's stock price above the exercise price between the vesting date and the exercise date.
 All of the options granted in 2017, SARs and Mr. Bounds' option awards in 2015 vest in three equal installments on the first, second and third anniversaries of the date of grant.
-The premaining options vest in three equal installments on the date of grant and the first and second anniversaries of the date of grant.
-The options and SARs all expire on the fifth anniversary of the date of grant. restricted stock awards all vest in three equal tranches on the first, second and third anniversaries of the date of grant.
+The remaining options vest in three equal installments on the date of grant.
+The restricted stock awards all vest in three equal tranches on the first, second and third anniversaries of the date of grant.